USYDUniTrack/unitrack/README.md

 *SSH authentication is recommended, visit [this link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for more information.*
 1. Clone the repo using `git clone --recurse-submodules git@github.com:USYDUniTrack/unitrack.git`
 2. `cd` into the **unitrack/** directory and run `git config submodule.recurse true`.
 This will allow you to recursively pull changes to the scrape submodule every time you pull.
+3. Create python virtual env using `python -m venv venv`
+4. Activate environment using `source venv/bin/activate`
+5. Install dependencies using `python -m pip install -r requirements.txt` *You're all set!
+Keep in mind that you should activate the python env before every development session, and deactivate any other environments that might be active, eg. default `conda deactivate base`.*

 ## Contributing